jeggao/latex-build/README.md

   - `latexmk` (by-default included in $\TeX$ Live)
 - `aspell`

 > As of now, this script only formally supports linux.
-It is directly usable of Windows with an installation of $\TeX$ Live, but nothing is tested.
+It is directly usable on Windows with an installation of $\TeX$ Live, but nothing is tested.
 Raise an issue if further support is desired.